mangila/webshop/README.md

 ***Educational purposes only***

-A mock webshop application built with Spring Boot, PostgreSQL, and React Vite for Admin Web UI
+A mock webshop application built with Spring Boot, Postgres, and React Vite for Admin Web UI

 ## Project Overview